barbaracohenzita/school/.github/steps/1-copilot-extension.md

    ![Screen Shot 2023-03-09 at 9 04 13 AM](https://user-images.githubusercontent.com/26442605/224102514-7d6d2f51-f435-401d-a529-7bae3ae3e511.png)

 **Wait about 60 seconds then refresh your repository landing page for the next step.**

+### :keyboard: Activity: Enable Copilot in a Codespace

+1. Open the Codespace you created in the previous step.
+2. Click on the Extensions view icon on the Sidebar (or press `Ctrl+Shift+X`).
+3. In the Extensions view, search for "GitHub Copilot".
+4. Click the "Install" button for the GitHub Copilot extension.
+5. Once installed, you should see the GitHub Copilot icon in the Sidebar.

+**Wait about 60 seconds then refresh your repository landing page for the next step.**